Estimated reading time: 5 minutes

 Our American students share their experiences about studying in Bali

-Harri Suominen, the co-founder of Asia Exchange, traveled to Asia in early March and met some of our current students also in Bali, Indonesia.
+Harri Suominen, the co-founder of Asia Exchange, traveled to Asia in early March and met some of our current students in Bali, Indonesia.
 Miles and Kevin from the United States are studying at Udayana University.
-Stoked about their life in paradise, guys shared their experiences on how it is to study and live on the Island of Gods.
+The guys, ecstatic about their new life in paradise, shared their insights into what it’s like to study and live on the Island of Gods.

 Studying abroad for life-changing experiences